devismail2y/notashoppingnote-old/computer-and-society/Gift of Fire Summary.md

 **Evolving business model**, as DRM was ineffective against piracy, In 2007 - 2009 many publishers began selling music without DRM.
 Some entertainment and Web content-sharing sites negotiate contracts for the site to pay a share of its ad revenue to the entertainment companies.
 This may allow users to post entertainment company material without the overhead and legal liability for getting permissions.
 The technical details

+**Free Software**, supported by computer programmers who allow and encourage people to use, copy, and modify their software.

+To enforce openness and sharing, they provides copyright protection called *copyleft* which makes any project developed from copylefted programs, must have same copyleft (free to use, modify, and distribute).
+Copyleft was developed by GNU (GNU Not Unix) and implemented using the name of GPL (GNU General Public License).

+**Patents** differs from copyrights, they protect the invention not just a particular expression or implementation of it.